cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 		- parse the field content from the source, by following the declaration of parsing properties
 		- store the value in the column "column_name"
 	- the mapping of hash columns must be read from the "hash_mappings[]" lists
-	    - calculate the hash value according the the recepie provided by the  "hashes[]" list entry with  the same "hash_name" and its "hash_fields[] list
+	    - calculate the hash value according the the recipe provided by the  "hashes[]" list entry with  the same "hash_name" and its "hash_fields[] list
 		- store the value in the column "column_name"
-    - use the column_class to identify columns, that have special meanings in the loading (busniess keys, untracked)
+    - use the column_class to identify columns, that have special meanings in the loading (business keys, untracked)
 	- iterate over all meta fields from the tables columns[] list and provide necessary data accordingly